khanchingghis/horde/README.md

 After following the [Dedicated Server Guide](http://wiki.pavlov-vr.com/index.php?title=Dedicated_server) to set up a custom Pavlov server, SSH into your server and run this to clone or update the repo:

+You'll need jq for some of the scripts.

 ```bash
 rm -rf ./horde/ && git clone https://github.com/khanchingghis/horde.git
 chmod +x ./horde/bash/postPlayers.sh ./horde/bash/postPlayersMonitor.sh ./horde/bash/postPlayersMonitorInstall.sh